Florida vs. Baylor College Basketball Predictions & Picks - November 24

 - Pick OU: Under (157.5)

 Both Baylor and Florida are 2-2-0 against the spread (ATS) so far this season.
-The Bears are 3-1-0 and the Gators are 5-0-0 in terms of going over the point total.
-The teams average 175 points per game, 17.5 more points than this matchup's total.
+The Bears have gone over the point total in three games, while Gators games have gone over five times.
+The two teams score 175 points per game, 17.5 more points than this matchup's total.

 Sportsbook Promo Codes